hoddmimes/Distributor/README.md

 sold a product in London to the trading rooms for disseminating market data using a true reliable multicast transport based on the NWAY protocol.
 I then had the opertunity and pleasure to envolve the ideas when developing the OMdu component at [OMX/NASDAQ Nordic](https://en.wikipedia.org/wiki/Nasdaq_Nordic).
 OMdu was (is?) the reliable multicast distribution mechanism used to distribute real time market data using LAN/Multicast.
 The first implementation was taken into production -92 and it was still i production 2015.
+It was then implemented in C.

 ## API Usage